jdmonin/JSettlers2/README.txt

   change and you'll need to add a server config option to keep the same behavior, so read carefully.

+  If you're upgrading from JSettlers 1.1.18 or earlier, for security reasons newer versions by default disallow user account self-registration.
+If you still want to use that option, search this README for "open registration".

 - Save a backup copy of your current JSettlers.jar and JSettlersServer.jar, in case you want to run the old version for any reason.